seyedalian/graphic_dialog_kotlin/readMe.txt

 Hi
-this abstract class  Help you to make the graphic dialog easier
+this abstract class  Help you to make  graphic dialog easier